Loire Valley Castles: 15 of the Most Beautiful Châteaux in France

 Château de Blois — a royal residence with four architectural styles.
 (Photo: Aiseleer, Pexels)

-A history book in stone, Château de Blois brings together Gothic, Renaissance, and Classical wings.
-Joan of Arc once visited here to be blessed before leading French troops.
+A history book in stone, Blois brings together Gothic, Renaissance, and Classical wings.
+Joan of Arc once came here to be blessed before leading French troops — making it one of the Loire’s most historically charged castles.

 9. Domaine de Chaumont-sur-Loire